Partitions

 PARTITION GROUPS CPUS S:C:T MEMORY NODES CPUS(A/I/O/T)

 sinfo -Nel -t idleAn asterisk as suffix ‘*’ indicates the default partition.
-Compute jobs will be send to the default partition unless a specific partition is selected by option.
+Compute jobs will be send to the default partition unless a different partition is selected by option.

 It is recommended to test your application launch in the debug partition first.
 This partition has a very short runtime and therefore allows a very quick resource allocation, which prevents long waiting times in the scheduler queue.